StarRocks/starrocks/table_design/Data_model.md

 | 2020.05.01 | USA     | 3    |
 | 2020.05.01 | USA     | 4    |

-StarRocks aggregates the four raw data records into two data records.
+StarRocks aggregates the four raw records into the following two records at data ingestion.

 | Date       | Country | PV   |
 | ---------- | ------- | ---- |
 | 2020.05.01 | CHN     | 3    |
 | 2020.05.01 | USA     | 7    |

-### How to use it

-To enable the Aggregate Key model for a table, you only need to specify an aggregate function in the definitions of metric columns at table creation.
-You can use the `AGGREGATE KEY` keyword to explicitly define sort keys.

-The following code snippet provides an example on how to create a table that uses the Aggregate Key model:

-- The `site_id`, `date`, and `city_code` columns are defined as sort keys.

-- The `pv` column is a metric column on which the aggregate function SUM is specified.
+### Create a table

+Suppose that you want to analyze the numbers of visits by users from different cities to different web pages.
+In this example, create a table named `example_db.aggregate_tbl`, define `site_id`, `date`, and `city_code` as sort key columns, define `pv` as a metric column, and specify the SUM function for the `pv` column.

+The statement for creating the table is as follows:

 ```SQL
 CREATE TABLE IF NOT EXISTS example_db.aggregate_tbl (